sulu/sulu/UPGRADE.md

 The API for the history of resource locators (`/admin/api/pages/<id>/resourcelocators`) for pages has changed in order to be more consistent with the API from the `RouteBundle`.
 The property `resourcelocator` has now be renamed to `path`.

+### TargetGroup API

+The TargetGroup API available under `/admin/api/target-groups` changed the key in the `_embedded` object from `target-groups` to `target_groups`.

+Also the webspaces for the target groups are now set using the `webspaceKeys` field instead of the `webspaces` field.
+The `webspaceKeys` field accepts only the webspace key as a string instead of an object.

+### NavigationItem Action

+The `action` property of the `NavigationItem` class int he `Sulu\Bundle\Admin\Navigation` namespace is not needed anymore.
+Therefore it was removed.

 ### Display options in MediaSelection

 The `media_selection` content type showed all available display options(left top, top, right, ...) except for `middle`